epccs/epccs/README.md

 ## Electromagnetic interference

 I am no expert at [EMI], but I have been fighting with several designs for about a year.
 The LED drivers are [Buck], [Boost], and [Buck-Boost].
-In each case there are parts of the circuit where current changes from continous to discontinous, continous is where it is ramping up and down, discontinous is where the ramp abrupbly goes to zero.
-Where discontinous current flow is occureing is the main contributor to EMI, this part of the circuit needs to be tight and compact.
-The discontinous part of the circuit also needs to be sourounded my a return path plane (i.e., ground).
+In each case, there are parts of the circuit where the current flow path changes abruptly, usually involving switches like MOSFETs but also sometimes diodes.
+The abrupt change is nearly a discontinuity, but a ramp can be seen looking close.
+A magnetic H field flairs around the path, experiencing the sudden current flow.
+The edge of everything metal near that will block the hi frequency H field by developing current eddies.
+The superposition theorem tells us that the net result of the induced current ends up on the outermost edge.
+A relation between frequency and skin depth is also at play, but let's keep it simple and ignore thin traces.
+So, we are concerned with how those edge currents can reach out along the edges of planes and induce currents elsewhere.
+We need to do the circuit board planes so they enclose the discontinuous paths, and those enclosing edges don't cross areas where they can induce knock-on effect current flow.
+That will minimize emissions, but putting a cage over the compartment where switching occurs is better.
+A [Near-Field Probe] might help chase things down but drawing the switching paths and thinking about them is what I did.

 [EMI]: <https://en.wikipedia.org/wiki/Electromagnetic_interference>